www.opentv.com – 1999 Archive

 References & reading

 Developed and used in Germany by Betareaserch/Kirch Media and used by Premiere (Now Sky).
 This was the default middleware used on the Dbox2 for both cable and satellite versions and was used in conjunction with the Betacrypt conditional access system.
-Used on Nokia, Sagem and Philips Dbox2.
-The Dbox standard was supposed to be inoperable with multiple providers for both cable and satellite, allowing one box to receive multiple service form different providers, although the cable and satellite standard were different and required new hardware if the customer wished to switch from satellite to cable.
+Used on Nokia, Sagem & Philips Dbox2.
+The Dbox standard was supposed to be inoperable with multiple providers for both cable and satellite, allowing one box to receive multiple services from different providers, although the cable and satellite standards were different and required new hardware if the customer wished to switch from satellite to cable.

 http://www.powertv.com 1999 Archive